Darlington County DUI Guide

 Immediate Steps (First 24 Hours)

-Phone Calls: You will generally be allowed to make a phone call shortly after the booking process is complete.
-Use this call wisely.
-It's often best to contact a family member or friend who can help you find an attorney and understand the next steps.
+- Phone Calls: You will be allowed to make phone calls, typically after the booking process is complete.
+It's crucial to contact a licensed bail bondsman or a family member who can assist you with posting bail.
+You can contact the jail at 843-398-4220.

 Critical Deadlines

-Missing deadlines in a DUI case can have serious consequences.
-Here are some critical dates to be aware of:
+Missing deadlines can have serious consequences in a DUI case.
+Here are some critical deadlines to be aware of:

-ALR (Administrative License Revocation) Hearing Deadline: In South Carolina, after a DUI arrest, your driver's license may be suspended.
-You have a limited time, usually 15 days from the date of your arrest, to request an Administrative License Revocation (ALR) hearing with the South Carolina Department of Motor Vehicles (SCDMV).
-Requesting this hearing is crucial to potentially prevent or shorten your license suspension.
-Failure to request a hearing within this timeframe will result in an automatic suspension.
+- ALR Hearing Request: You have only 30 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing with the South Carolina Department of Motor Vehicles (South Carolina DMV).
+Failure to request a hearing within this timeframe will result in an automatic suspension of your driver's license.

-License Suspension Timeline: If you do not request an ALR hearing or if you lose the ALR hearing, your license will be suspended.
-The length of the suspension depends on the specifics of your case and whether this is a first offense.
+- License Suspension Timeline: If you do not request an ALR hearing, your license will be suspended according to SC law.
+The length of the suspension depends on factors like your BAC level and prior DUI convictions.

 DUI Enforcement in Darlington County